 1. Switzerland in December Must: Christmas Markets

 Mt.
-Pilatus: Seriously, it’s a sight to behold.
-It’s the highest Christmas market in Switzerland, situated at a staggering altitude of about 2,000 meters above sea level), so not only do you get to experience authentic Christmas markets, but you also get treated to a jaw-dropping panoramic view that will leave you breathless.
+Pilatus: Prepare to have your mind blown at this one.
+It’s the highest Christmas market in Switzerland, situated at a staggering altitude of about 2,000 meters above sea level.
+Not only do you get to soak up the enchanting Christmas market atmosphere, but you also get treated to a jaw-dropping panoramic view that will leave you breathless.

-Basel: Brace yourself for a grand spectacle at the Christmas market in Basel is considered one of the largest and most gorgeous markets in all of Europe.
-It has three Christmas markets, with the most prominent being in Barfüsserplatz in the old town.
+Basel: Brace yourself for a grand spectacle at the Christmas market in Basel.
+Considered one of the largest and most stunning markets in all of Europe, Basel boasts not one, but three Christmas markets.
+The most prominent one can be found in Barfüsserplatz, nestled in the charming old town.

-For an even more authentic experience of a Christmas market, there are some things you shouldn’t miss out on:
+Now, if you want the most authentic experience at a Christmas market, here are a few things you absolutely shouldn’t miss out on:

 - Glühwein (mulled wine)

 - Heisse marroni (roasted chestnuts)

 - Magenbrot (a small, sweet glazed biscuit similar to gingerbread cookies)